rajib579/rajibexercise.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Few of my completed projects.
+Currently working more in frontend + backend, focused in Python, Django and JavaScript.